-- financial records:
+- financial records;

 - source documentation;

 - statistical records; and

 - all other records pertaining to the programs.

-A local board may request the date of NDOL's submission of the final expenditure report by sending an email to Kim Schreiner at kim.schreiner@nebraska.gov.
+A local board may request the date of NDOL's submission of the final expenditure report by sending an email to Bradley Pierce, Director, Reemployment Services Division at bradley.pierce@nebraska.gov.